MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

    Recording starts, as indicated by solid red circle in the control bar.
 1. Run through the task as you typically would.

-   As you interact with the application, the actions you do are added in sequence to the **Page Scripting** pane.
+   As you interact with the application, your actions and  actions you do are added in sequence to the **Page Scripting** pane.

 1. If you want to pause the recording select the **Stop** button in the control bar.
 To resume recording, select the **Start recording** button.
 1. When you are done, select the **Stop** button.